 Judy frantically confesses her part in the scheme, and begs Scottie for forgiveness.

 Their commotion attracts the attention of a nun who comes to see what the ado is all about.
 Startled by the nun’s appearance, Judy falls off the bell tower to her death as Scottie looks on without emotion, and that is Alfred Hitchcock’s Vertigo!

-This podcast is not endorsed by Universal Pictures Home Entertainment, and is intended for entertainment and information purposes only.
-Vertigo, all names and sounds of Vertigo characters, and any other Vertigo related items are registered trademarks and/or copyrights of Universal Pictures Home Entertainment or their respective trademark and/or copyright holders.
+This podcast is intended for entertainment and information purposes only.
+The song Rock On Brudda is brought to you by Marwan Nimra at natentine.com under a Creative Commons Attribution 4.0 License.
 All original content of this podcast is the intellectual property of Movie House Concessions, the MHM Podcast Network, and Fuzzy Bunny Slippers Entertainment LLC unless otherwise noted.